Jón Axel Guðmundsson: Skyliners Frankfurt

 On 15 July 2020, he signed with the Fraport Skyliners of the Basketball Bundesliga (BBL).
 For the season, he averaged 12.3 points, 3.1 rebounds and 3.7 assists per game.
 In July 2021, it was announced that he would play for the Phoenix Suns in the 2021 NBA Summer League.

 Fortitudo Bologna

 On 18 August 2021, he signed with Fortitudo Bologna of the Lega Basket Serie A (LBA).

 Crailsheim Merlins

-On January 18, 2022, he has signed with Crailsheim Merlins of Germany's Basketball Bundesliga.
+On 18 January 2022 he signed with Crailsheim Merlins of Germany's Basketball Bundesliga.

 Return to Grindavík

 In September 2022, he worked out for the Golden State Warriors along with several other veteran players.
 After contemplating offers from teams in Europe and the G-League, Jón Axel joined Grindavík in October 2022.

 Victoria Libertas Pesaro

-On November 1, 2022, he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).
+On 1 November 2022 he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

+CB Lucentum Alicante

+In August 2023, Jón Axel signed with CB Lucentum Alicante of the Spanish LEB Oro.

+San Pablo Burgos

+Jón Axel signed with San Pablo Burgos ahead of the 2024-2025 season.
+In April 2025, he helped Burgos secure the Primera FEB championship and promotion to the Liga ACB.

 National team career

 In 2014, Jón Axel was named tournament MVP of U-18 Nordic Championship after averaging 29.3 points per game for the Icelandic U-18 team.
 He helped Iceland's U20 team finish second in the 2016 FIBA Europe Under-20 Championship Division B. For his effort he was named to the All-Tournament team.

 Jón Axel played five games for the Icelandic men's national basketball team during the 2017 Games of the Small States of Europe.
 He did not fight for a spot on Iceland's EuroBasket 2017 team due to injuries.